rmjarvis/TreeCorr/README.md

   includes shear-shear, count-shear, count-count, kappa-kappa, etc.  (Any combination of shear, kappa, and counts.)
-- 2-point functions can be done with correct curved-sky calculation using RA, Dec coordinates or on a Euclidean tangent plane.
+- 2-point functions can be done with correct curved-sky calculation using RA, Dec coordinates, on a Euclidean tangent plane, or in 3D using RA, Dec and a distance.
 - The front end is in Python, which can be used as a Python module or as a standalone executable using configuration files.
 - The actual computation of the correlation functions is done in C++ using ball